Why Foradori is Essential

-In the 1980s, she eschewed the trend of using clonal selections from nurseries and instead embraced massal selection, a process of propogation that relies on the genetic diversity of old vines (which she gets from her pergola-trained, 70- to 80-year-old Granato vines).
+In the 1980s, she eschewed the trend of using clonal selections from nurseries and instead embraced massal selection, a process of propagation that relies on the genetic diversity of old vines (which she gets from her pergola-trained, 70- to 80-year-old Teroldego vines).
 Walk through Foradori's vineyards at harvest and you will notice that every cluster of Teroldego — and each vine for that matter — looks dramatically different from one to the next.
 The goal is not only to have more expressive grapes, but to have more resilient vines.
 Calling these wines "natural" seems overly simplistic.
 Each vineyard is a complex ecosystem, but you get the feeling that Elisabetta and her son, Emilio (who has now taken over winemaking) and daughter Myrtha (who does the gardening) have designed it this way through their careful nurturing.

 But the real question is whether this matters in the glass, and I believe that it certainly does.
 Each vintage at Foradori is a new story, and they want it that way.
 In their tasting room, I found every wine to be delicious and beguiling, but I also noticed that they were challenging me and the way I approach wine.
 Wine at its finest is a dynamic and shape-shifting drink, and Foradori — by that standard — is among Italy's very best.